 Are you an IB student taking Mathematics Standard Level (SL)?
-Well brace yourself because it is considered to be one of the toughest subjects in the curriculum.
-The syllabus comprises of 6 topics and students are externally and internally assessed.
+Well, brace yourself because it is considered one of the curriculum's most challenging subjects.
+The syllabus comprises six topics, and students are externally and internally assessed.

 Here’s How You Can Ace Writing Your Math Internal Assessment

 Yes, we understand this can all be very overwhelming.
-Here are 4 key tips to help you write an impressive math IA.
+Here are four essential tips to help you write an impressive math IA.

 Choose a Topic of Interest

-When you choose a topic that is genuinely of interest to you, it reflects in the final outcome.
+When you choose a topic that is genuinely interesting to you, it reflects in the outcome.
 The same applies to your math IA.
 Studying mathematical concepts is one thing but correlating it to abstract and real-world situations is another ballgame altogether.

 So, when you are brainstorming topics, select one wherein you can put your mathematical skills to use to pose a solution.
-It should be a topic that excites you and no, this does not just mean mathematical topics such as algebra or statistics, it can also be related to basketball or any other field that can be explained using mathematical techniques.
+It should be a topic that excites you.
+No, this does not just mean mathematical subjects such as algebra or statistics; it can also be related to basketball or any other field that can be explained using mathematical techniques.

 Stick to the Criteria

 The surefire way to approach this assignment is by sticking to the syllabus to demonstrate your knowledge.
-Keep things simple and ensure you meet the 5 criteria – Communication, Mathematical Presentation, Personal Engagement, Reflection and Use of mathematics.
+Keep things simple and ensure you meet the five criteria – Communication, Mathematical Presentation, Personal Engagement, Reflection, and Use of mathematics.

 Establish a Clear Structure

-How well you structure your writing is what makes up the ‘Communication’ and ‘Mathematical Presentation’ criteria so work on a logical structure before you get down to drafting.
+How well you structure your writing makes up the ‘Communication’ and ‘Mathematical Presentation’ criteria, so work on a logical structure before you get down to drafting.
 This is the flow you can adhere to while writing your math IA.

-- Clearly highlight the objective and significance of the topic
+- Highlight the objective and significance of the topic

 - Justify the choice of topic